MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/index.md

 ms.service: "bing-maps"
 ---

-# Map Control API Reference
+# Map Control API Reference for V8 Web Control

 The Bing Maps V8 web control uses the `Microsoft.Maps` namespace to expose its API.
 This namespace has the following static properties and methods: